rstudio/pins-r/README.md

     `pin_find()`.
   - **Share** resources in GitHub, Kaggle or RStudio Connect by registering new boards with `board_register()`.
-  - **Resources** can be anything from CSV, JSON or Excel files to image archives.
+  - **Resources** can be anything from CSV, JSON, or image files to arbitrary R objects.

 If you find yourself using `download.file()` or asking others to download files before running your R code, use `pin()` to achieve fast,